Antwerp - opportunities at a multinational site

 Could you tell us something about the products you manufacture on site?

 I work for the ACA plant of the Functional Solutions (FY) Business Line.
 FY is belonging to Performance Materials.
 We make the ACA product—the raw material for the herbicide BASTA®—exclusively for one global player.
-BASTA® is a versatile, non-selective herbicide, and its partially systemic mode of action provides a higher level of crop safety than systemic alternatives like glyphosate.
+BASTA® is a versatile, non-selective herbicide, and its partially systemic mode of action provides a higher level of crop safety than other systemic alternatives.

 What makes the Antwerp site special, both for Evonik and for our customers and partners?

 Antwerp is Evonik’s biggest site outside Germany with more than 1,000 employees, and all of the segments are present here.
 We are lucky to have a wealth of highly educated, multilingual employees and a good logistics network.
 These factors mean we can handle raw materials like acrolein and hydrogen cyanide safely.

 What opportunities are employees able to explore on the Antwerp site?

 Being in a team of engineers and technicians gives you the opportunity to develop both technical and people skills.
 After the 10,000-ton p.a. expansion, the company also built a new North American ACA plant in Mobile, USA.
 People at the ACA plant were highly involved and had a lot of contact with their Mobile colleagues, even during the engineering phase.
 First of all, it was a good example of sharing know-how and team spirit: all of the Mobile employees at the ACA plant were trained in Antwerp, and many ACA plant employees in Antwerp joined their Mobile colleagues in the US during the preparation and start-up phases.
 We will continue fostering the exchange of knowledge and experience by giving more people the chance to visit the Mobile site and vice versa.

 How do you support recent graduates as they launch their careers?